spectrocloud/librarium/content/docs/06-integrations/00-aws-efs.md

 Palette handles setting up the AWS EFS as a volume with ease when adding the persistentvolume storage container.
 Palette will dynamically provision the AWS EFS storage layer for the worker node.

-# Requirements

-- The Identity and Access Management (IAM) policy below contains the minimum access required for Palette to work with AWS EFS.

-- The AWS EFS policy needs to be attached as `*roleadditionalpolicies*` in the Kubernetes layer of the Cluster.

-- Create and add this policy as a `roleAdditionalPolicies` in the `managedMachinePool` policy of kubernetes layer.

 ## Usage

 There are two ways to add AWS EFS to Palette: